billetten/wordpress_documentation/docs/components/slider/intro.md

 The slides in the array can be infinite, so don't hold back.
 You don't need to define anything, there is a fallback on everything, if you want the standard.

+[Exampel](examples/index.md?id=slider-with-bwps) of using it together with BWPS items.